SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-А мighty battle is coming.
+А mighty battle is coming.

 In the stormy Nether Realms, demons are fighting against each other for supremacy in a duel.
 In the end, only one will survive.

 However, your job is not so exciting.

-You are assigned to **sign in all the participants** in the Nether Realm's mighty battle's demon book, which of course is **sorted alphabetically**.
+You are assigned to **record all the participants** in the Nether Realm's mighty battle's demon book, which of course is **sorted alphabetically**.

 Based on the demon's name, you could find out the **demon's health** and the **demon's damage**.